 Leases - February 2016: The new guidance requires lease obligations to be recognized on the balance sheet.
 This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
+The guidance should be implemented for the earliest period presented using a modified retrospective approach which includes optional practical expedients primarily focused on leases that commenced before the effective date, including continuing to account for leases that commence before the effective date in accordance with previous guidance, unless the lease is modified.
 Early adoption is permitted.
 We are currently assessing the effect the adoption of this standard will have on our financial statements.